Sentry Bio · Research

 All cellular life~3.5B years1.231.2471.4%

+CMV, the most ancient system tested, shows the largest deviation — a pattern consistent with saturation at deep evolutionary time.
 Correlation with phylogenetic depth: ρ = 0.84 (p < 0.001).
 Correlation with mutation rate: ρ = 0.12 (not significant).
 The geometry tracks evolutionary depth, not chemistry.

 Dynamics of Selection